 We're a research group in the School of Psychology at the University of New South Wales, and are interested in how the human mind works.
 How do people learn new concepts?
 How do children learn language?
 How do we make decisions in an uncertain world?
 These are the kinds of questions we hope to shed light on.
 We approach these questions using a mix of experimental methods and computational modelling techniques.

 Research in our lab examines a range of questions in cognitive science.
 Concept learning and reasoning are topics that are central to our work, as are language acquisition and decision making.
 On a methodological front, we use a combination of empirical research and computational modelling, often but not always within the Bayesian framework.
 You can get a sense of what we do by checking out the papers on our publication page, or browsing through our projects page.
+You can also take a look at our projects and resources on R programming.
 The core ideas in our research are reflected in our teaching resources, and we've placed a lot of those on this page too.
 Some examples of our work are shown here...

 This honours elective provides a gentle introduction to computational modelling of human cognition.
 It is structured around a series of case studies on reasoning, learning, decision making and language acquisition.
 Discussions focus on whether - and how - the comparison between human and the machine learning tells us something useful about the mind.

 In everyday life we constantly encounter new people, events, objects etc that don't fit neatly into any of our old categories.
 When this happens we need to "reject" our existing categories and "discover" a new one.
 In this project we investigated the inductive biases that people bring to this "novelty detection" problem.

 Lecture notes for an undergraduate statistics and research methods class, using the R statistical computing language.
 The notes became quite extensive, and are now effectively a book.
 The notes are freely available, released under the CC BY-SA 4.0 license.